 System elements should be placed as in "Interconnection diagram" on page 12.
-The EML sensor is supplied with 25 m of cable.
+The sensor is supplied with 40 m of cable.
 This should be guided to a dry area where a junction box (yard supply or SKIPPER part JB12) should be used to extend the cable to the bridge.
-The EML sensor is a smart sensor and outputs propriety NMEA messages.
-This standard is based on

-RS-422, so cable lengths should not be a problem.
+The sensor is a smart sensor and outputs propriety NMEA messages.
+This standard is based on RS-422, so cable lengths should not be a problem.
 The cable can be cut or extended.
 However, power is sent down the cable and the sensor should have at least 16 V at the sensor junctions box to function normally.
-If the voltage (under use) is less than 16 V, the yellow/orange pair (J200 pin 7-8) can be removed/disconnected in the junction box and electronic unit, and the pair used to double up the power (J200 pin 1-2) as shown in diagram on next page "JB60CD Interconnection Diagram" on page 17.
 The cable should be as follows:

-Up to 25 m Use supplied cable (40 m on EML sensors)
+Up to 40 m Use supplied cable

-Up to 100 m 4 twisted pairs min 0.5 mm
+Up to 100 m 4 twisted pairs min 0.5 mm 2

-Up to 300 m 4 twisted screen pairs 1.5 mm
+Up to 300 m 4 twisted screen pairs 1.5 mm 2

-Up to 600 m 4 twisted screen pairs 2.5 mm
+Up to 600 m 4 twisted screen pairs 2.5 mm 2

 Over 600 m Local 24 V supply to sensor at junction box is recommended